Working to protect the Great Lakes State

-Explore the plants, animals and natural communities making Michigan great.
+Explore the plants, animals, natural places and people making Michigan great.

 Just how close are Asian carp to the Great Lakes?
 Lindsay Chadderton explains his role in pioneering a new screening tool that detects the DNA of these aquatic invasive species in an interview with nature.org.
 Learn more

 From fish to fowl, find out which Michigan species come and go — and where and when.